lurto/Empire/README.md

 # Use Empire on all debian OS
 Fork of https://github.com/BC-SECURITY/Empire

+I just changed the setup script :)

-- Tested on ParrotOS & PopOS
+- Tested and working on ParrotOS & PopOS (13.12.2021)

 - Works with starkiller